 Osmosis is a foundational concept that is built upon as a learner moves through their biology and chemistry courses.
-Understanding osmosis is critical to learning later concepts such as cell theory, blood composition and how kidneys function.
+Understanding osmosis is critical to learning later concepts such as cell theory, blood composition, and how the kidneys function.

 Thin Layer Chromatography is often one of the first practical labs a student will encounter in organic chemistry courses in the later high school stages of high school and in higher ed.
 Grasping more complex principles of mixture separation via TLC lays the foundation for even more complex analytical chemistry techniques.

 When time is limited or you want to focus on just one concept or procedure, consider assigning one of these new short-form simulations.
 Each is adapted from one of the full-length virtual labs in our catalog.
 These short simulations are designed to suit instructors and students who want to concentrate on mastering a single idea or technique.
 Check out our focused, short-form simulations in cellular and molecular biology, microbiology, and general chemistry.

 If you’re looking for a video to introduce or reinforce your science lab, you don’t need to search through thousands of science videos on Youtube.
 Labster now has dozens of videos that you can use to help your students visualize science and explain scientific phenomena.
 Each video relates directly to topics in our simulations.